 Fact: Full-Frame Sensors Will Show More Of The Surrounding Image Than A Crop Sensor

 This is undoubtedly true.
 As mentioned above, the crop factor of a crop sensor will result in the elimination of some details on the image, reducing the overall field of view, and providing you with a more “zoomed-in” effect.

-This means that, if you are looking for a camera that can handle wide angles and is useful for panoramas, as well as for use with extreme wide-angle lenses or a fisheye lenses, a camera with a full-frame sensor will likely be a better choice.
+This means that, if you are looking for a camera that can handle wide angles and is useful for panoramas, as well as for use with extremely wide-angle lenses or fisheye lenses, a camera with a full-frame sensor will likely be a better choice.
 A crop sensor will simply not provide you with the same level of detail, thanks to the crop factor.

 So if you’re deciding on a new camera, you may want to consider what you’re going to be using it for.
-You can use a crop sensor camera for wide angle shots and landscapes, and you will get great results – but if that is your primary type of photography, you should probably consider a full-frame camera.
+You can use a crop sensor camera for wide-angle shots and landscapes, and you will get great results – but if that is your primary type of photography, you should probably consider a full-frame camera.

 → Related readings: